MozillaFoundation/mofo-example-app/README.md

 ### 1) An API server

-  The API server lives in the `apps` directory, and is a mock implementation right now, servicing three API endpoints.
+  The API server lives in the `./examples/api-servers` directory, and is a mock implementation right now, servicing three API endpoints.

 There are two GET endpoints: